8 Fixes to Solve External Hard Drive not Mounting on Mac (Force Mount Ways Usable)

 share it facebook share it Twitter

-Imagine that one day when you intend to access data on your external hard drive or transfer data from it to another device, you plug the drive into your Mac, but find it not automatically showing up on Desktop, Finder or Disk Utility.
+You plug an external hard drive into your Mac, but find it not showing up on the Desktop, in Finder or Disk Utility app.
 Seriously, your Mac is likely to be unable to mount the external hard drive.

-Mounting is a process by which a computer’s operating system makes files and directories on a storage device available for users via the computer’s file system.
-Your drive is unmountable so that Mac can’t recognize it.
-Take it easy.
-This post will guide you on how to fix external hard disk not mounting on Mac with no fuss, also covering how to recover data from unmounted external hard drive before fixing in case of data loss.
+Mounting is a process by which a computer’s operating system makes files and directories on a storage device available for users.
+If your drive is unmountable, your Mac won’t be able to recognize it and let you access to its data.
+This post will guide you on how to fix “External hard drive not mounting on Mac”, from connectivity issues to hardware errors, your hard drive mounting problems will be a thing of the past.

-This is the step-by-step guide on using Cisdem Data Recovery to access data inside an unmountable external hard drive.
+This is the step-by-step guide on using Cisdem Data Recovery to access data inside an unmountable external hard disk.

 1. Download, install and launch this software on your Mac.